2opremio/saga-takehome/4/README.md

 # Code Debug Challenge

-What I can see is that a new message (and associated CLI command was half-added):
+What I can see is that a new message called `MsgBrkchain` (and associated CLI command) was half-added:

 ```
 fons@autoamp:~/downloaded/brk-cosmossdk$ git status